cBournhonesque/lightyear/NOTES.md

 TODOs:
 - Maybe have a DummyConnection that is just pass-through on top of the io? and then everything else can react to Connected/Disconnected events?
-- When we get a Disconnection, use the Sender's replicated-entities to update the Replicate components
-- When we get a Connection, how do specify which Replicate will handle that new client?
   Maybe we can have some Access or bitmask of all connections, and the access could have `accept_all`, etc.?

 - Most systems (for example ReplicationPlugin), need to only run if the timeline is synced, or if the senders are connected.